-WASHINGTON -- The International Monetary Fund's new leader says a trade truce between the United States and China could trim expected losses to the world economy but won't be enough to produce strong global growth.
+WASHINGTON -- The International Monetary Fund's new leader said Thursday that a trade truce between the United States and China could trim expected losses to the world economy but won't be enough to produce strong global growth.

-She says "our hope is to move from a trade truce to a trade peace."
+"Our hope is to move from a trade truce to a trade peace," she told reporters.

 The IMF released an updated economic outlook Tuesday that projected global growth for this year at 3%.
 That would be the weakest showing since a negative 0.1% in 2009, in the wake of the worst financial crisis since the 1930s.

 The IMF has estimated that the punitive tariffs imposed in disputes including the U.S.-China trade war could cost the global economy as much as $700 billion in lost output by the end of next year, an amount equivalent to the annual output of Switzerland.

 Georgieva, a Bulgarian economist who had held the No. 2 job at the World Bank, was tapped last month to take over at the IMF, succeeding Christine Lagarde.

 Georgieva spoke to reporters before three days of discussions among finance officials as part of the fall meetings of the 189-nation IMF and its sister lending institution, the World Bank.

 She said she hoped the discussions would focus on ways to ease trade tensions and begin the groundwork to update the rules of world trade.
 The Trump administration has repeatedly attacked the Geneva-based World Trade Organization, saying it is biased against the United States.